 - Camera Angle: No one wants to look up your nose or at the top of your head.
 Position the camera so that you’re looking at it directly, not from an upward or downward angle.
 This is more flattering to you and gives your audience the impression that you’re looking them in the eye when you speak.
 This helps build trust and confidence.

-- Portrait versus Landscape: This won’t matter if you’re using a laptop or desktop for your Zoom meeting, but mobile devices can be positioned in portrait or landscape position.
+- Portrait Versus Landscape: This won’t matter if you’re using a laptop or desktop for your Zoom meeting, but mobile devices can be positioned in portrait or landscape position.
 Most asset managers prefer landscape because it includes more of a background image.
 If you use a cell phone, set up the phone on a tripod so it remains steady and use a landscape view.

-Adjusting the Camera, Sound, Lighting, and Background
+Adjusting the Camera, Voice, Lighting, and Background

 There’s nothing better than natural light and an uncluttered, professional background.
 If you have that in your office, stick with it.
 Take another look at that image on your screen and see if it meets the criteria.
 If not, you’ll need to rely on additional lighting and perhaps a virtual background.
 Troubleshoot this category in the following order:

 - Camera: The best lighting and sharpest background won’t improve anything if you have a poor-quality camera.
 Built-in laptop cameras are notoriously bad, so it’s best not to rely on one of those.
-For a list of decent alternatives, check out Wired Magazine’s Top Five Webcams Our personal favorite is the Logitech Brio 4K.
+For a list of decent alternatives, check out Wired Magazine’s Top Five Webcams.
+Our personal favorite is the Logitech Brio 4K.

 - Lighting: Lume Cubes have been consistently rated one of the top options for Zoom call lighting, but they’re not the only choice.
 If you’re using a desk lamp, buy LED bulbs and point the desk lamp at the wall in front of you.
 The light will bounce off the wall, creating a natural light simulation.
 You could also try a flesh-tone ring light.